Customize window layouts in Visual Studio

 When you click and drag the title bar of a tool window, or the tab of document window, a guide diamond appears.
 During the drag operation, when the mouse cursor is over one of the arrows in the diamond, a shaded area will appear that shows you where the window will be docked if you release the mouse button now.

-To move a dockable window without snapping it into place, choose the Ctrl key while you drag the window.
+To move a dockable window without snapping it into place, press the Ctrl key while you drag the window.

 To return a tool window or document window to its most recent docked location, press Ctrl while you double-click the title bar or tab of the window.